Latest News, Updates, Tutorials and much more

 All You Need to Know About Third-Party Cookies

-Another example would be an advertising service (ex: Google Ads) which also creates a third-party cookie to monitor which websites were visited by each user.
+Another example would be an advertising services like Google Ads also create third-party cookies to monitor which websites were visited by each user.
 This is the main technology used to show you products that you previously searched for on a completely different website.

-Read on to learn more about 3rd-party cookies and why these may soon be disappearing from the web.
+Read on to learn more about third-party cookies and why these may soon be disappearing from the web.

 What cookie types are there?